JiBrok/jibrok.github.io/_posts/2022-02-15-Timer custom events.md

 ---
-title: Timer and Stopwatch custom events (Cloud)
+title: Timer and Stopwatch custom events
 tags: timer-cloud stopwatch-cloud
 ---

-Custom events became available for cloud timers and stopwatches.
+Custom events became available for timers and stopwatches.
 Now with their help you can set up triggers for the timer (start, pause, restart, stop) that will work to a specific change in the field.
 <p style="text-align: center;"><a href="/uploads/timer-cloud/customevents/custom-events-menu.png"><img src="/uploads/timer-cloud/customevents/custom-events-menu.png" style="width:100%"/></a></p>